Mood (24kGoldn song)

 The song came about while the artists were playing Call of Duty together and producers Omer Fedi and KBeaZy were working on a beat, and 24kGoldn idly sang what would become the song's hook.
 After an early version of the song was completed, Blake Slatkin was soon brought on as a producer to make the song more pop-oriented.
-It became a commercial success after earning popularity on the video-sharing app TikTok, and was certified quadruple platinum by the Recording Industry Association of America (RIAA).
-"Mood" peaked at number one on the Billboard Hot 100, where it spent eight non-consecutive weeks, and also topped the charts in the United Kingdom, Australia, Ireland, Austria, Denmark, the Netherlands, Norway, and Sweden.
+It became a commercial success after earning popularity on the video-sharing app TikTok and was certified quadruple platinum by the Recording Industry Association of America (RIAA).
+"Mood" peaked atop the Billboard Hot 100, where it spent eight non-consecutive weeks and also topped the charts in the United Kingdom, Australia, Ireland, Austria, Denmark, the Netherlands, Norway, and Sweden.
 It also reached number two on the Global 200.
 "Mood" was positively received by critics, who praised it as being catchy, and it was included on lists of the best songs of 2020 published by Slate, Billboard, and The New York Times.

 24kGoldn and Dior performed the song live at the 2020 MTV Europe Music Awards preshow, the American Music Awards of 2020, the season 19 finale of The Voice, Dick Clark's New Year's Rockin' Eve, Jimmy Kimmel Live!, and The Ellen DeGeneres Show.
 A music video for "Mood", in which 24kGoldn and Dior have disputes with two separate girls, was released on August 5, 2020, and directed by Sebastian Sdaigui.
-A remix of the song with Canadian singer-songwriter Justin Bieber and Colombian singer-songwriter J Balvin was released on November 6, 2020.
+A remix of the song with Canadian singer Justin Bieber and Colombian singer J Balvin was released on November 6, 2020.